However, if we take a deeper dive, you’ll see that they are actually quite different in a lot of ways.

 Wix – Available for Free (but at a cost)

-One of the biggest differences is that Wix is actually available to you for free, while all the Squarespace plans are paid.
+One of the biggest differences between Wix and Squarespace is that Wix is actually available to you for free, while all the Squarespace plans are paid.

 - There will be a very visible Wix advertisement at the top of your website so all your visitors can see it

-- You will not be able to use your own custom domain name, and so your website address with always have “wix.com” in it
+- You will not be able to use your own custom domain name, and so your website address will always have “wix.com” in it

-- Wix gives you very limited storage space and bandwidth.
-So Wix limits how many images, videos or audio files you can upload into your site, and also limits how many visitors you can allow on your site every month.
+- Wix gives you limited storage space and bandwidth.
+So Wix limits how many images, videos or audio files you can upload to your site, and also limits how many visitors you can allow on your site every month.

 While all this sounds very restrictive, which they are, but bear in mind that you are using Wix’s services for free.
 The saying of “no such thing as a free lunch” holds true here.